Plot to rake up Rohingya cause in Bengal: NIA charges al-Qaeda operative

-The National Investigation Agency filed a chargesheet against one Samiun Rahman for being part of an al-Qaeda conspiracy which sought to rake up the Rohingya issue.
-The chargesheet was filed under the provisions of the Arms Act, Indian Penal Code and Foreigners Act.
+The National Investigation Agency filed a charge sheet against one Samiun Rahman for being part of an al-Qaeda conspiracy which sought to rake up the Rohingya issue.
+The charge sheet was filed under the provisions of the Arms Act, Indian Penal Code and Foreigners Act.

-During investigation it was established that the accused had entered into India via Beenapole border, West Bengal from Bangladesh illegally and stayed at several hideouts in India.
+During investigation, it was established that the accused had entered into India via Beenapole border, West Bengal from Bangladesh illegally and stayed at several hideouts in India.

-He wanted to establish base of al-Qaeda in Delhi in order to carry out terrorist activities in India and he also had planned to fight for the Rohingya cause in Myanmar.
+He wanted to establish a base of al-Qaeda in Delhi in order to carry out terrorist activities in India and he also had planned to fight for the Rohingya cause in Myanmar.
 At the time of arrest, a pistol and four rounds of ammunition were recovered from the possession of the accused.
 Incriminating material showing his allegiance to the al-Qaida and regarding his chat with an al-Qaida associate was recovered from his laptop and mobile phone.

 OneIndia News